Karaite-Jewish-Learning-Center/new_karaite/README.md

-# new_karaite
+# new karaite

-Experiments on sefaria data
+Experiments on Sefaria data

+Just a Django project with postgresql and react